Lanka Sama Samaja Party: Hartal and after

 In 1953, the LSSP took the lead in organising the Hartal.
-The immediate cause for the Hartal was a hike in the price of rice from 25 cent to 70 cent per measure by the UNP government.
+The immediate cause of the Hartal was a hike in the price of rice from 25 cents to 70 cents per measure by the UNP government.
 At the time, J.R.
 Jayawardena was the finance minister of the country.
 Maintaining the price of rice at 25 cent had been an electoral promise given by UNP in the 1952 elections, and when the new rates were introduced to the public, uproar ensued.
 This anger was furthered by the suspension of the meals given to schoolchildren and hikes in rail ticket fares and postal fees.

 Prior to 1953, the concept of a 'Hartal', or general strike, was relatively unknown in Ceylon.
 Through their exile, the LSSP leaders had witnessed the immense impact of the hartals during the Quit India Movement, ensuring that this knowledge was brought with them.

 The Communist Party and VLSSP supported the Hartal and the SLFP and CIC expressed sympathy for the demand of the Hartal, but did not actively support the call for strike.
 The Ceylon Mercantile Union supported the demands of the strike, but in not take part in it.
 Rather it encouraged their members to go to work wearing black armbands as a means to protest.

 The Hartal took the country to a complete standstill.
 Afraid of a revolution in the making, the government cabinet sought refuge on HMS Newfoundland, a Royal Navy warship offshore.
 The mass upsurge that accompanied the action of the strikers caused Dudley Senanayake to resign from the premiership.
 The Hartal emoboldended the LSSP to start to consider that the party might be able to seize state power.

 In 1956 the LSSP went into a no-contest pact with the Mahajana Eksath Peramuna (People's United Front) of SWRD Bandaranaike, which he had formed with Philip Gunawardena and the VLSSP.
 The MEP won a landslide in the polls held that year.
 The LSSP once again became the main opposition party, and N. M. Perera became the Leader of Opposition.
 Through this, the LSSP supported the reforms initiated by the new government, but strongly opposed the 'Sinhala Only' policy.
 In July 1959, both LSSP and the Communist Party withdrew their support for the government, as inner-party feuds within the SLFP had resulted in a temporary victory for the right-wing and expulsions of leftist ministers like Philip Gunawardena.